-Opisthotonos is a condition in which the body is held in an abnormal position.
-The person is usually rigid and arches the back, with the head thrown backward.
-If a person with opisthotonos lies on his or her back, only the back of the head and the heels touch the supporting surface.
+Opisthotonos is a condition in which a person holds their body in an abnormal position.
+The person is usually rigid and arches their back, with their head thrown backward.
+If a person with opisthotonos lies on their back, only the back of their head and heels touch the surface they are on.

 See: Abnormal posturing

 Opisthotonos is much more common in infants and children than in adults.
-It is also more exaggerated in infants and children because of their less mature nervous systems.
+It is also more extreme in infants and children because of their less mature nervous systems.

 Opisthotonos may occur in infants with meningitis.
 It may also occur as a sign of reduced brain function or injury to the nervous system.

 - A problem with the structure of the brain called Arnold-Chiari syndrome

 - Gaucher disease, which causes a buildup of fatty tissue in certain organs

 - Growth hormone deficiency (occasionally)